baph-omet/CityZen/README.md

 In CityZen, a player can create a city wherever they want.
 The space where the city is founded will become the first of a series of protected plots that are only accessible by members of its city.
 As players join the city, each one gets their own plot for building, thus growing the city itself.
 The Mayor of the city has full control over who can join the city, as well as evicting inactive or unruly citizens.
 Furthermore, citizens can increase the reputation of their city by completing server tasks, such as voting for the server, winning arena matches, and completing quests.
 The better your city's rep, the better rewards everyone gets.

+## Reporting Issues:
+Please [see this page](https://github.com/griffenx/CityZen/wiki/Reporting-Issues) on how to properly report issues.
+Help us help you help us help you!

 ## Details:

 Visit [the wiki](https://github.com/griffenx/CityZen/wiki) to learn in-depth how to use this plugin.